 Johann Heinrich Fuchs

-Johann Heinrich Fuchs was born in Hessen-Kassel was among the first settlers who arrived in the Volga region in 1766/67.
+Johann Heinrich Fuchs was born in Hessen-Kassel and was among the first settlers in the Volga region in the late 1760s.
 It is not known where he received his theological training.

-From 1767 to 1770 Pastor Fuchs served the colony of Messer.
-Between 1767 and 1769 he also became the first pastor to serve the newly founded colony of Norka.
+From 1767 to 1770, Pastor Fuchs served the colony of Messer.
+Between 1767 and 1769, he became the first pastor to serve the newly founded colony of Norka.
 Pastors were in very short supply during the early years of settlement and generally served several colonies.
-Up to the 1780's, there were fewer than ten pastors in all of the Volga colonies.
+Until the 1780s, fewer than ten pastors served all the Volga colonies.

 The following excerpt about Pastor Fuchs is taken from Geschichte der Reformirten Kirche in Russland:

-From 1767 to 1770 Pastor Fuchs served the colony of Messer.
-Between 1767 and 1769 he also became the first pastor to serve the newly founded colony of Norka.
+From 1767 to 1770, Pastor Fuchs served the colony of Messer.
+Between 1767 and 1769, he became the first pastor to serve the newly founded colony of Norka.
 Pastors were in very short supply during the early years of settlement and generally served several colonies.
-Up to the 1780's, there were fewer than ten pastors in all of the Volga colonies.
+Until the 1780s, fewer than ten pastors served all the Volga colonies.

 The following excerpt about Pastor Fuchs is taken from Geschichte der Reformirten Kirche in Russland: